Irreconcilable differences

-The concept of irreconcilable differences provides possible grounds for divorce in a number of jurisdictions.
+The concept of irreconcilable differences provides possible grounds for divorce in the United States and Australia, among other jurisdictions.

 Australia

 Australian family law uses a no-fault divorce approach, and irreconcilable differences is the sole grounds for divorce, with adequate proof being that the estranged couple have been separated for more than 12 months.

 United States

 In the United States, this is one of several possible grounds.
 Often, it is used as justification for a no-fault divorce.
 In many cases, irreconcilable differences were the original and only grounds for no-fault divorce, such as in California, which enacted America's first purely no-fault divorce law in 1969.
 California now lists one other possible basis, "permanent legal incapacity to make decisions" (formerly "incurable insanity"), on its divorce petition form.